 This aspect made the game feel like somewhat of a grind in the later levels and especially during lengthier boss fights.
 The boss fights were another issue I had with combat as most felt too similar with just a beat down being the focus.
 At the end things were mixed up more though the balancing there felt off and out of place.
 For the most part you could play the game with just another friend or yourself but I do suggest gathering more as it can be a better time and it helps against the difficult last few levels.

 This is definitely a hard review to keep timely while presenting all aspects but I'll try to cover everything.
 For a free to play game Marvel Heroes Omega is just that without any push to get things.
 I wish skins were more straight up purchasable though the random loot boxes are all the craze currently.
 I got some founder's pack to use while playing and the mix of Marvel heroes here is seriously amazing.

 My main was Captain Marvel as she's quite powerful and has a good mix of abilities.
 While you level up you'll collect gear and artifacts to use, these can also be sold or donated.
 Donations improve your special tech specialists and can help you create better gear.
 New abilities are also unlocked through leveling to make your heroes better so playing around with different skill combinations is key.
 I was rather impressed with the use of the controller layout and found that they ported the many options perfectly over.

 The story for the game was well developed for fans of the universe and there are a ton of villains to come across as well as locations.
 The graphics looked great on the console and the experience was mostly all smooth aside from some small frame drops here or there.
 This was impressive as the screen was littered with too many enemies at times.
 Marvel Heroes Omega is definitely a free to play game worth your time providing a solid experience and one that's enjoyable to play.

-Review Done on Marvel Heroes Omega for Xbox One
+Marvel Heroes Omega Review on Xbox One

 Review Code Provided by Gazillion